 There are numerous improvements made in the mobile apps.
 Mostly, they were bug fixes, and enhancements of existing features.
 For example, the sync process works much better now.
 As another example, swiping the calendar day view to other days works much smoother.

-In addition, almost all the new features in desktop 2.5 are also made available in the mobile app.
+In addition, almost all the new features in desktop 2.5 are made available in the mobile app.

-One new feature that worth mentioning here is the ability to drag & drop your time blocks on the calendar.
+One new feature that is worth mentioning here is the ability to drag & drop your time blocks on the calendar.